vuejs/v2.vuejs.org/source/guide/syntax.md

 {{ message.split('').reverse().join('') }}
 ```

 These expressions will be evaluated in the data scope of the owner Vue instance.
-The limitation is that each binding can only contain **one single expression**, so the following will **NOT** work:
+One restriction is that each binding can only contain **one single expression**, so the following will **NOT** work:

 ``` html
 <!-- this is a statement, not an expression: -->